dengzac/contig-extender/README.md

 ### Windows

-Tested  using Windows10 with WLS (Windows Linux Subsystem) https://docs.microsoft.com/en-us/windows/wsl/install-win10 gzipped input fastq file may not work on some Windows machine.
+Tested  using Windows10 with WLS (Windows Linux Subsystem).
+FYI https://docs.microsoft.com/en-us/windows/wsl/install-win10 .
+Gzipped input fastq file may not work on some Windows machine.
 We recommend using unzipped fastq on Windows10/WLS Native Windows distribution is no-longer supported.

 ### Tests